-IBS/functional gastrointestinal and motility research is being done all over the world at numerous academic medical centers in diverse countries on every continent.
+IBS/functional gastrointestinal and motility/gut-brain interaction research is being done all over the world at numerous academic medical centers in diverse countries on every continent.
 Some have specific IBS or functional GI programs.
-Others conduct their research within the context of larger departments and disciplines like gastroenterology, neurology, psychology, psychiatry, behavioral medicine, chronic pain, pharmacology, dietetics, etc. Still others have individual researchers, clinicians or faculty members who are interested in or are recognized by their professional peers for groundbreaking work related to IBS or functional gastrointestinal disorders in general.
+Others conduct their research within the context of larger departments and disciplines like gastroenterology, neurology, psychology, psychiatry, behavioral medicine, chronic pain, pharmacology, dietetics, etc. Still others have individual researchers, clinicians or faculty members who are interested in or are recognized by their professional peers for groundbreaking work related to IBS or disorders of gut-brain interaction in general.
 Many senior-level experts have lived and worked in more than one country or collaborated with colleagues in various nations over the course of their careers, while other researchers are students or promising junior faculty members.
 It would be impossible to provide a complete list of every individual researcher, facility or country, but here are links to many of those with easily accessible websites in English for some of the countries and regions from which this site receives many visitors.
 To read the full blog post from which this page is adapted, see Yes, Researchers All Over the World Are Actually Studying Irritable Bowel Syndrome (IBS).

-In New Zealand: University of Auckland
+In New Zealand: University of Otago

 The GENIEUR.EU network composed of members from 24 European countries, Australia, Chile, Israel and the United States to study genetic influences in IBS.
 In most countries, researchers from several different universities, institutes or hospitals are involved.

 Current and former presidents and board members of the Rome Foundation from 12 countries.